Brooks Holder

 Richard Brooks Holder (November 2, 1914 – June 7, 1986) was an American professional baseball player whose career spanned 17 seasons, all of which were spent in the minor leagues.
 Holder joined the Pacific Coast League (PCL) in 1935 after a short stint that season in the Western League.
-Over his tenure in the PCL, he played for the San Francisco Seals (1935–1942, 1949–1950), the Hollywood Stars (1943–45), the Oakland Oaks (1946–48), and the Portland Beavers (1951).
-His career minor-league batting average stands at .295 with 2,540 hits, 417 doubles, 117 triples, and 98 home runs in 2,492 games played.
+Over his tenure in the PCL, he played for the San Francisco Seals (1935–1942, 1949–1950), Hollywood Stars (1943–45), Oakland Oaks (1946–48), and Portland Beavers (1951).
+His career batting average stands at .295 with 2,540 hits, 417 doubles, 117 triples, and 98 home runs in 2,492 games played.
 Despite being left-handed, Holder was used as a second baseman early in his career, a position that is usually reserved for right-handed players.
 After the 1937 season, he appeared exclusively as an outfielder.
 During his playing career, Holder stood at 5 ft 10 in and weighed 180 lb.

-Sports journalist David Halberstam noted that Holder was a "great hitter with good speed", but had difficulty on defense, primarily with catching the ball.
+Author, historian and sports journalist David Halberstam is said to have noted in passing in one of his books that Holder was a "great hitter with good speed", but had difficulty on defense, primarily with catching the ball.
+In over a decade as an outfielder, Holder had a .975 fielding percentage with only 115 errors in over 4,600 chances, while batting .295 in 17 seasons with 117 triples.
 In 2004, the PCL enshrined Holder in the Pacific Coast League Hall of Fame.
 He was one of 12 players that year to be inducted.

 Early and personal life

 Holder was born on November 2, 1914, in Rising Star, Texas, to John C. and Nora E. Holder, who were of Scotch-Irish descent.
 In 1920, the Holder family was living in Liberty, Arizona.
-By age 15, Brooks Holder was living in Contra Costa County, California, with his parents and sibling, Volene L. Holder.
-Brooks Holder attended high school in Crockett, California, where he played baseball, basketball, and football.
+By age 15, Brooks Holder was living in Contra Costa County, California, with his parents and sister, Voline L. Holder.
+Brooks Holder attended John Sweet High School in Crockett, California, where he played baseball, basketball, and football.
 In all three of those sports, he was a league all-star.

 During the off-seasons of his playing career, Holder found employment as a factory worker in a sugar refinery.
 In 1951, a February edition of Baseball Digest indicated that Holder worked in a meat packing plant in the San Francisco area.

 For recreation, Holder enjoyed outdoor activities, which included hunting and fishing.
 In October 1938, Holder married Arlene Smith of Crockett, California.
 By 1943, his wife and he had three children.
 In 1946, Holder's father died in an automobile accident.
 Holder and his family resided in San Francisco during the off-seasons.

+Holder's sister skated in the Ice Capades in the 1940s and 1950s.
+She was married to pioneering acrobatic figure skater, and original Ice Capades cast member, Eddie Raiche, who was a member of The Hub Trio with Ken and Leonard Mullen.
+Voline Raiche skated with the Ice Capades until pregnant with her third child in 1956.
+She later became a commercial airplane pilot and owner of the Terra Sphere Chemical Company.